vswapna3202/lm-code-testing-react-components-aliens/activities/activity_7_extension.md

 It's kind of messy to have a separate component for each input field.
 It would be really nice to have a generic `<TextInput>` component, at least to share the three text inputs if nothing else.

-👉 Can you figure out a way of sharing the text inputs that allows them each to have their own validation logic?
-👉 Can you ensure that validation logic can still be tested from your `.test.tsx` files?

-(Hint: there's loads of possible solutions - maybe one solution is to pull the validation logic into a `validation.ts` file and call it from both the generic component AND the `.test.tsx` files.
-You may have your own ideas!)

 ## Well done!

 Amazing how much effort can go into a tiny form, right?!
 Well done for saving the Earth with your React testing skills.
 Take a deep breath and have a lovely day.